AbdTron/ai-image-artifact-detection/README.md

 # 🔍 AI Image Artifact Detection

-A deep learning project that detects whether images are AI-generated/AI-edited or real/authentic using PyTorch and EfficientNet-B4.
+A deep learning project that detects whether images are AI-generated/AI-edited or real/authentic using PyTorch and CNN.

 ## 📋 Overview